yunusserhat/yunusserhat/README.md

 ## Abstract

-As a researcher with a PhD, I specialise in leveraging big data, machine learning, deep learning, and computer vision to address complex challenges across various domains.
-My work is driven by the transformative potential of data science and AI, particularly Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs), to develop innovative solutions.
-Proficient in Python, R, and SQL, I also have a strong interest in Geographic Information Systems (GIS) for spatial analysis.
-Currently, I am focused on integrating geoinformation and computer vision with LLMs and MLLMs to push the boundaries of AI capabilities.
+Researcher and AI Engineer with a PhD in Applied Informatics, specialising in developing scalable AI solutions by leveraging Large Language Models, Vision-Language Models and Retrieval-Augmented Generation for solving complex multimodal problems.
+Experienced in designing innovative workflows that combine vision and language understanding with downstream tasks.
+Demonstrated expertise in semantic segmentation and object detection, particularly within geospatial and remote sensing domains.
+Proven track record in building production-ready inference pipelines and interactive AI tools using cloud infrastructure.

 - 📫 How to reach [me](https://www.yunusserhat.com)
 - 📄 Know about my experiences [![CV Badge](https://img.shields.io/badge/My-CV-critical)](https://www.yunusserhat.com/uploads/yunusserhatbicakci_phd_cv.pdf)